airbus-cert/Yagi/README.md

 |System Z|❌|
 |xCore|❌|

-It's really easy to add one if it's supported by Ghidra, so just open an issue, and we will try to do our best!
+It's easy to add one if it's supported by Ghidra.
+Just open an issue, and we will do our best!

-It allows you to edit :
+It allows you to edit the following items:
-* Global Symbol like function prototype, global variable ...
+* Global Symbol like function prototype, global variable, etc.
 * Local stack variables name and type
 * Local regitry variables name and type

 ## Build

-As `Yagi` is built using git `submodules` to handle `ghidra` dependencies:
+As `Yagi` is built using git `submodules` to handle Ghidra dependencies, you will first need to do a *recursive* clone:

 ```
 git clone https://github.cert.corp/CERT/yagi --recursive
 ```